KLIPSCH FORTE and FORTE II

 Popular speakers of the period were Polk Audio, Boston Acoustics, Mission, Infinity, Advent, & JBL.
 But despite their sound quality all were limited by the common bass-reflex design that only produced 87-91db @ 1 watt.
 Even with several hundred watts pushing them it was difficult to reach satisfying volumes.
 This was compounded by the widespread use of low-power (25-50 watt per channel) receivers on the market.
 So when CD players arrived in 1983 with digital response from 20HZ-20khz and a large 96db dynamic range people were in for a shock.
 On deep bass notes woofers would over-excurse and pop and when percussive music was turned up the receivers clipped and tweeters quickly burned out.
 At my stereo store I remember every Monday customers would bring in speakers with blown tweeters for repair after weekend parties.

 PAUL KLIPSCH was a legendary name in the audio field.
 Since 1946 his company in Hope, Arkansas had been well regarded for its highly-efficient speaker systems.
-By using a horn on the tweeter, midrange, and even woofers Klipsch speakers were capable of 98-104db using only one watt.
-This meant that a tiny receiver could reach volumes that would require several hundred watts on other brands.
-Well-established Klipsch models like the Klipschorn, Belle, La Scala, Cornwall & Heresy were capable of high performance but were aimed at a more Bohemian segment than the precise salon speakers favored by the audiophile crowd.
+By using a horn on the tweeter, midrange, and even woofers Klipsch speakers were capable of producing 98-104db using only one watt.
+This meant that a tiny receiver could reach volumes that would require several hundred watts on other speakers.
+Now known as the "Heritage Premium Audio" series, the original models the Klipschorn, Belle, La Scala, Cornwall & Heresy were capable of high performance but were aimed at a more Bohemian segment than the precise salon speakers favored by the audiophile crowd.
 Most magazines avoided reviewing Klipsch speakers considering them coarse and a common perception was that they had a "horn sound".
-Truthfully they averaged 50hz-17khz ± 5 db which even by 1980's standards was narrow and ragged.
+Truthfully they averaged 50hz-17khz ± 5 db which even by 1980's standards was ragged.
 Loud yes, precise no.

 THE ORIGINAL FORTE